Dickie Pride: Successful performances and poor record sales

 This was followed by tours, television and, in March 1959, his debut single, "Slippin' and Slidin'" (a cover of a song made famous by Little Richard).
 Pride made eight appearances on the first teenage all-music TV show, Oh Boy!
 He also performed in 'The Big Beat Show' at Southend with Marty Wilde, Billy Fury, Terry Dene, Johnny Gentle, Duffy Power and Sally Kelly.
 However, the commercial performance of most of Pride's recordings was far below expectations.
 The only Pride single that ever made it into the Top 40 in the UK Singles Chart, "Primrose Lane", appeared in October 1959 for only one week at No. 28.

 Television producer Jack Good had seen Pride sing in Southend.
 The first edition of Good's rock and roll TV show Wham!, shown on ABC Weekend TV in April 1960, included Pride.
 Guitarist Albert Lee made his first professional stage appearance as an accompanist for Pride.
-Despite Pride being guaranteed sixty pounds a week by the fourth year, Parnes reneged on almost all the contracts.
-Which were so tightly drawn that Parnes could do anything he wanted.
+Despite Pride being guaranteed 60 pounds a week by the fourth year, Parnes reneged on almost all the contracts, which were so tightly drawn that Parnes could do anything he wanted.

-Pride was very successful during live performances, but had difficulty transferring this success to his recordings.
+Pride was successful during live performances, but had difficulty transferring this success to his recordings.
 In 1961, Columbia attempted to reposition Pride as an all round entertainer, by recording an album of 'Tin Pan Alley' standards with Eric Jupp and his Orchestra, called Pride Without Prejudice.
 Pride always had an interest in jazz and traditional pop, so he was keen to finally do an album of his own.
 But the record sold poorly, and Pride was later dropped by Parnes and Columbia.
 Pride remained close friends with Billy Fury and Duffy Power.

 Struggle for fame

 With his records no longer selling, Pride took a job as a van driver to help pay the bills for a short time.
 He later formed two other groups.
-The Guvnors (spelt as the Guv'ners) in 1963, with Nelson Keane and Bobby Shafto.
+The first was The Guv'ners in 1963, with Nelson Keane and Bobby Shafto.
 They were signed to Piccadilly Records, a subsidiary of Pye Records, and released a single, "Let's Make a Habit of This", with "The Kissing Had to Stop" as a B-side.
 It failed to chart, and the band split up after Shafto was injured in a car accident in June 1963.
-Then the Sidewinders in 1965.
-They had minor success, although it was brief.
-From playing at the Cavern Club in Liverpool, to supporting a young Stevie Wonder during his 1966 UK tour.
+The second was The Sidewinders in 1965.
+They had minor success, although it was brief – from playing at the Cavern Club in Liverpool, to supporting a young Stevie Wonder during his 1966 UK tour.